Consteel/manual/versioned_docs/version-17/manual/1_0_general-description/1_2_the-main-window.md

 - **Warning:** if the distance between the finite element nodes of 1D or 2D elements is more than the defined error level distance but less than the given value here, the program sends a warning message, and shows with a yellow sign the relevant members in the diagnostics window.

 See more: **_[Model check](../8_0_structural-analysis/8_2_model-check-diagnostics.md#model-check-diagnostics)_** and _**[Diagnostic window](#diagnostic-window)**_

+- The maximum permissible displacement, expressed as a percentage of the largest dimension of the boundary box enclosing the project can be determined in the following box.

 <!-- /wp:paragraph -->